 How Can You Manage PCOS?

-It usually manifests in women in the ages of 12-45 and lasts your entire life.
+It usually manifests in women between the ages of 12-45 and lasts their entire life.
 But that certainly doesn’t mean you have to give up and do nothing.
-You too, like Sara, can take control and manage the symptoms with the right tips and advice.
+You too, like Sara Ali Khan, can take control and manage the symptoms with the right tips and advice.
 PCOS management is largely about the right diet and a tailored workout plan.
 You can also incorporate yoga asanas into your daily workout routine and see the results for yourself!
 Watch this video to learn 3 yoga asanas to practice if you have PCOS.

 Food & PCOS: The Age-Old Story